 David McBride speaks to Courier Exchange about how ‘thinking out of the box’ in terms of asset utilisation is key for expanding freight forwarding operations.

 It’s the ability to constantly deliver a high standard of service to a diverse customer base.
 But in today’s fast-paced world – one where just-in-time manufacturing dominates – a mark of success is how quickly a forwarder can fulfil the needs of its clients.
 But if, as is the case for U-TRAK Logistics, most of your customers serve ‘rapid response’ industries – such as aviation, automotive, agriculture and healthcare – then arguably the challenges are far greater.

-U-TRAK Logistics is not only meeting expectations, it’s exceeding them.
-In the last two years it has increased its turnover by 80 percent.
+U-TRAK Logistics is not only meeting expectations, but it’s also exceeding them.
+In the last two years, it has increased its turnover by 80%.
 So how has this Coventry-based freight forwarder, which provides time-critical same-day delivery services throughout the UK and mainland Europe, managed to stay ahead of the curve?

 But Mr McBride, who joined U-TRAK five years ago, also recognises the role that technology has played in boosting his business, which employs 15 members of staff, and has a private fleet of 10 vehicles.